raihanzohir/VirtualKey/README.md

 # VirtualKey

-This is a prototype application regarding files operations.
+This is a prototype application regarding File Operations.
 The user interaction will be via a command line.